 1. Step 1: Check your router's WAN port specifications

 Search for your router model online and look for the technical specifications.
 Find the section describing the WAN port (the port that connects to your fiber modem) and check if it supports 1000 Mbit/s (Gigabit) or only 100 Mbit/s (Fast Ethernet).
+You can usually find this information on the manufacturer's website, in the user manual, or by searching for your router model followed by "specifications" or "technical data sheet."

 2. Step 2: Verify which port is the WAN port

 The WAN interface is typically labeled "WAN", "Internet", or has a different color than the LAN ports on your router.
 This is the port where your fiber modem cable should be connected.
+If you're unsure, refer to the router's user manual for guidance.

 3. Step 3: Upgrade your router if necessary

 If your router's WAN port only supports 100 Mbit/s, you will need to replace it with a router that has a Gigabit WAN port to utilize speeds above 100 Mbit/s.
+When choosing a new router, look for models specifically labeled as "Gigabit" or ensure they support 1000 Mbit/s on the WAN interface.